stefets42/website_optimization/README.md

 #### Optimizations made in views/js/main.js for pizza.html
 - Created randomPizzas variable
 - Modified changePizzaSizes
 - Replaced querySelectorAll by getElementsByClassName
 - Removed the dot from the classname in the getElementsByClassName function
 - Moved the scrollTop variable outside of the loop inside the updatePositions function
+- Created the height variable
 - Dynamically calculated the number of pizzas needed to fill the background

 #### Optimizations made in pizza.html